mbloch/mapshaper/docs/reference.md

 ### -smooth

 Smooth the geometry of polygon and polyline features.
-Unlike `-simplify`, which removes vertices, `-smooth` repositions and resamples vertices to remove fine detail.
-It applies a Gaussian (Savitzky&ndash;Golay) low-pass filter along each path, controlled by a `<distance>` parameter that sets the approximate resolution of the result.
+Unlike `-simplify`, which removes vertices, `-smooth` replaces the original vertices to create fluid, generalized curves.
+The `<distance>` parameter controls how much smoothing is applied: larger values produce smoother output with less fine detail.

 Output vertices are distributed adaptively along the smoothed line: vertices are denser along sharp bends and sparser along straight and gently-curving stretches.

 By default, `-smooth` first runs a prefilter to remove intricate details that smoothing cannot generalize cleanly.
 Use `no-prefilter` to turn this off.

+Also by default, corners between straight-line segments are detected and preserved.
+The `no-corners` option turns this off.

 **Options**

 `<distance>` or `distance=`  Smoothing resolution as a distance (e.g. `2km`): detail finer than this is removed.

-`gain=`  Strength of the polynomial (Savitzky&ndash;Golay) curvature correction that counteracts the amplitude shrinkage that would otherwise result from Mapshaper's gaussian smoothing kernel.
+`gain=`  Controls a curvature correction that counteracts the tendency of smoothing to flatten bends.
 The default is `1` (fully corrected, so bends keep their amplitude). `gain=0` disables the correction.
 Values above `1` over-correct, exaggerating the curvature of bends.

 `max-bend-angle=`  Maximum bend (in degrees) between consecutive output segments.
 The default is `8`.
 A larger value (e.g. `15`) keeps fewer vertices at the cost of slightly more angular joins; a smaller value keeps more vertices for smoother joins.